-Develop a Campus Safety Plan that includes an emphasis on pedestrian and non-vehicular circulation systems.
+Develop an Annual Security Report and Fire Report Plan that includes an emphasis on pedestrian and non-vehicular circulation systems.

-Coordinate the locations for future pedestrian and non-vehicular circulation systems to be developed on- and off-campus with recommendations contained in the Campus Safety Plan.
+Coordinate the locations for future pedestrian and non-vehicular circulation systems to be developed on- and off-campus with recommendations contained in the Annual Security Report and Fire Report.
 The adopted Campus Master Plan will be amended as necessary to include significant changes.